mikesol/purescript-ocarina/README.md

-# purescript-wags
+# purescript-ocarina

 A library for web-based interactive audio and audio gaming.

 ## Documentation

-Wags's documentation is online [here](https://mikesol.github.io/purescript-wags) and the source [in this repository](./examples/docs/).
+Ocarina's documentation is online [here](https://mikesol.github.io/purescript-ocarina) and the source [in this repository](./examples/docs/).

 ## Bundling on your site